Tabitha Smith: Manifest Destiny

 Tabitha moves to San Francisco to help with the X-Men's new relocation plans, and resumes using the codename Boom-Boom.
-While shopping in San Francisco she confronts the mutant Nuwa.
-Forced by the Beast to confront Nuwa through research, instead of strength alone, she discovers - using a thinly veiled parody of MySpace and Facebook called FaceSpace - the true nature of Nuwa's sedation powers, then nullifies them by consuming large quantities of stimulants, namely the caffeine in an unspecified number of espressos.
+While shopping in San Francisco, she confronts the mutant Nuwa.
+Forced by the Beast to confront Nuwa through research, instead of strength alone, she discovers - using a thinly veiled parody of MySpace and Facebook called FaceSpace - the true nature of Nuwa's sedation powers, then nullifies them by consuming large quantities of caffeine.